Rat feeding studies with genetically modified maize - a comparative evaluation of applied methods and risk assessment standards

 Contrary to many media reports based to a large extent on scientists' personal opinions posted by the Science Media Centre , SD rats are used routinely in long-term toxicology and carcinogenicity studies.
 The rational to do so is that (additional) carcinogenic effects of test substances can be detected more effectively in rats that develop tumours at a relevant rate within the time span of a 2-year trial.
 Actually, the prime issue of an informed debate would not be so much the choice of the strain of rats but the choice of the numbers of rats depending on the strain used.
 The OECD Guideline 116 on the conduct of long-term carcinogenicity studies states that ‘[f]or strains with poor survival such as Sprague–Dawley rats, higher numbers of animals per group may be needed in order to maximize the duration of treatment (typically at least 65/sex/group).’
 The US Food and Drug Administration (US FDA) recommends for carcinogenicity tests with strains with known problems in survivorship that the researchers need to ensure that at least 25 rats from those used initially remain alive at the end of the 2-year trial.
 For long-term toxicity trials as conducted by Séralini et al. , no specific recommendations are given by the US FDA.
 With regard to the recommended number of 10 rats per toxicological test in OECD Guideline 452 , the above recommendation of FDA should be applied to ensure that in average, more than 10 rats would be available for terminal testing.
 The reported survival rates of the control rats in Séralini et al. (70% for males, 80% for females) lie at or above the upper range presented in available literature on survival rates of SD rats in 2-year studies [28–31].

-].
+We conclude that with regard to the choice of rats, a pragmatic approach was followed by Monsanto, Hammond et al. and also Séralini et al. .
 Since the Séralini group had set out to repeat the 90-day feeding trial by Monsanto but to differ with regard to the extended testing time and parameters measured, the choice of rat was appropriate in order to allow for comparability with regard to this factor.
 We also conclude that the SD rat strain used is a standard organism for toxicity and carcinogenicity tests.
 A rejection of the validity of the Séralini study based on the choice of rats would therefore either be based on a lack of familiarity with the scientific field.
 Or these criteria would have to apply to all carcinogenicity trials conducted to date with this rat strain and, thus, leave us with hardly any valid carcinogenicity study.
 Criticism of the Séralini study based on the lack of a scientific explanation of the choice of the rat strain would similarly apply to the Monsanto and Hammond publications.

 Open issue according to EFSA: ‘Suitable controls for all treatment groups are not present.’